idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 ### Powell's Dogleg method solver

-While the previous example used a single lambda to compute residual and Jacobian at the same time, we can instead change the code to have sparate lambdas to allow independent calculation of residual and Jacobian.
-This facilitates the use of solver methods that evaluate the residual more frequantly than the Jacobian, such as line search and trust region strategies.
+While the previous example used a single lambda to compute residual and Jacobian at the same time, we can instead change the code to have separate lambdas to allow independent calculation of residual and Jacobian.
+This facilitates the use of solver methods that evaluate the residual more frequently than the Jacobian, such as line search and trust region strategies.

 ```